Mimocro/SMNexusAutoDL/README.md

 ```

 # Adjusting parameters
-If script makes too much false positive clicks or not clicking at all, you can change
+If the script makes too many false positive clicks or is not clicking at all, you can change
-1) Images under assets folder:
+1) Images under the assets folder:
-- Make and crop screenshot of the button that script fails to click
+- Make and crop a screenshot of the button that the script fails to click
-- Replace file in `assets` folder with your own.
-There is some notes from source code
+- Replace the file in the `assets` folder with your own screenshots.
+There are some notes from the source code
 ```BUTTON_ASSETS = {
     "vortex_dl": ["VortexDownloadButton.png", "VortexDownloadButton2.png", "VortexDownloadButton3.png"], #vortex download button
     "web_dl": ["WebsiteDownloadButton.png", "WebsiteDownloadButton2.png", "WebsiteDownloadButton3.png"], #slow download button in nexus site